Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

     $ ls -la /var/www
     drwxr-xr-x  2 root root 4096 May  3 19:52 .          # Curent Directory
 	drwxr-xr-x 12 root root 4096 May  3 19:46 ..         # Containing Directory
-	-rw-r--r--  1 root root   13 May  3 19:52 index.html # File in this Directory
+	-rw-r-xr--  1 root root   13 May  3 19:52 index.html # File in this Directory

 How do these columns of information break down?